Cal Raleigh Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in MLB.
+- The 7.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.95).
+- The Athletics' 6.95 team ERA ranks last across all MLB pitching staffs.

-- The Athletics surrender the most home runs in baseball (85 total, 1.7 per game).
+- The Athletics allow the most home runs in baseball (86 total, 1.7 per game).

-- Pruitt will make his first start of the season for the Athletics.

-- The 33-year-old right-hander pitched in relief in his most recent outing this season, one of nine appearances so far.

 © 2023 Data Skrive.
 All rights reserved.